The Shoulder: Theory and Practice

 - To develop greater confidence with the physical assessment of the shoulder region and a better understanding of the evidence for the use of the selected assessment techniques.

-- To develop a greater understanding and knowledge of various pathologies of the shoulder girdle.
+- To develop a greater understanding and knowledge of various pathologies of the shoulder region.

 - To develop greater competency in the management of patients with a variety of shoulder pathologies.